zuzannna/Loyalty-Program-ETL/README.md

 First, my goal was to write a script that extracts the data from the provided CSV files and uploads it to a local database.

+### Data

+Data consists of two .csv files which I uploaded into a local database using SQLite, joined and performed basic aggregation to fill in missing colums (more about that below).

 __customers.csv__: The customer CSV file provides a list of customer data, where each row represents a unique customer.
 Each column represents an attribute or value associated with the customer.
 The columns include:

 1. <code>id</code>: unique user identification number